ranjitjhala/flux-tutorial/typ/ch07_externs.typ

 === Extern `struct`s are Opaque

 Unlike with `enum`, the `extern_spec` is oblivious to the _internals_ of the `struct`.
-That is flux assumes that the fields are all "private", and so the refinements must be tracked solely using the _methods_ used to construct and manipulate the `struct`.
+That is Flux assumes that the fields are "private", and so the refinements must be tracked solely using the _methods_ used to construct and manipulate the `struct`.

-The simplest of these is the one that births an *empty* `Vec`
+The simplest of these is the one that births an empty `Vec`

 ```flux
 #[extern_spec]